Thom-x/docker-fr24feed-piaware-dump1090/README.md

 _Note : You may have this error on windows `[radarbox-feeder] /usr/bin/rbfeeder: line 17:   208 Segmentation fault      /usr/bin/rbfeeder_armhf "$@"`, there is no solution to it._
 _Note : You may have seg fault error, see https://github.com/mikenye/docker-radarbox/issues/9#issuecomment-633068833 for resolution_
+_Note : You may have 'already claimed' error on supplied sharing key, see https://github.com/Thom-x/docker-fr24feed-piaware-dump1090/issues/145_

 ## Adsbhub

 First-time users should obtain a sharing key.

-In order to obtain a sharing key, you need to register on https://www.adsbhub.org/ and create a new station under settings.
+In order to obtain a sharing key, you need to register on https://www.adsbhub.org/ and create a new station under settings, setup the station as follow:

+- Station mode: Client
+- Feeder Type: Linux
+- Data Protocol: Raw
+- Station Host(IP): Your public IP

 Add the environment variable `ADSBHUB_CKEY` and set it to to the value under "Station dynamic IP update ckey".
 Add the environment variable `SERVICE_ENABLE_ADSBHUB` and set it to `true`.